 When entrepreneurs and start-ups decide to develop an app, they do so with a variety of goals they want to achieve.
 More than likely, one of those goals is to make money.

 In March 2015, a survey from App Annie found that 70% of app developers had an objective to earn revenue within the App Store (E.g. In-app purchases, paid downloads), while more than 45% wanted to generate income through in-app advertising (E.g. Banner Ads).

-So the clear favourite goal for developing an app is to earn revenue, but what is the best monetisation model to achieve this?
+So the clear favorite goal for developing an app is to earn revenue, but what is the best monetisation model to achieve this?

 As part of our Rocketfuel Workshop, I have collaborated with entrepreneurs on a variety of app projects to answer that very question.
 From my experience, the most effective monetisation models have been implemented based on the conceptualised app idea, the user experience it provides and what works in the current app market.

 To help you move forward with the right strategy, let’s examine the three main monetisation models you can choose to generate income from your app.

 The freemium model is considered to be the market-leading method for app monetisation.
 Under this strategy, the app is available as a free download with in-app purchases and/or subscription options for a defined price set by you.